On dropping the first Sobol' point: Digital nets and scrambling

 Every elementary interval that `deserves' $b^t$ points of the digital net, gets that many of them.
 When we speak of digital nets we ordinarily mean $(t,m,d)$-nets though some authors reserve the term `digital' to refer to specific construction algorithms rather than just the property in Definition~\ref{def:tmdnet}.

-\begin{definition} For integers $t\ge0$, $b\ge2$ and $d\ge1$, the infinite sequence $\bsu_1,\bsu_2,\dots\in[0,1]^d$ is a $(t,d)$-sequence in base $b$ if $\bsu_{(r-1)b^m+1},\dots,\bsu_{rb^m}$ is a $(t,m,d)$-net in base $b$ for any integers $m\ge t$ and $r\ge1$. \end{definition}
+\begin{definition} For integers $t\geqslant0$, $b\geqslant2$ and $d\geqslant1$, the infinite sequence $\bsu_1,\bsu_2,\dots\in[0,1]^d$ is a $(t,d)$-sequence in base $b$ if $\bsu_{(r-1)b^m+1},\dots,\bsu_{rb^m}$ is a $(t,m,d)$-net in base $b$ for any integers $m\geqslant t$ and $r\geqslant1$. \end{definition}

 Sobol' sequences \cite{sobo:1967:tran} are $(t,d)$-sequences in base $2$.
-From Definition~\ref{def:tdseq}, we see that the first $2^m$ points of a Sobol' sequence are a $(t,m,d)$-net in base $2$ for any $m\ge t$.
+From Definition~\ref{def:tdseq}, we see that the first $2^m$ points of a Sobol' sequence are a $(t,m,d)$-net in base $2$ for any $m\geqslant t$.
 So are the second $2^m$ points, and if we merge both of those point sets, we get a $(t,m+1,d)$-net in base $2$.
 We can merge the first two of those to get a $(t,m+2,d)$-net in base $2$ and so on ad infinitum.

 Given $b$, $m$ and $d$, smaller values of $t$ are better.
-It is not always possible to have $t=0$.
+It is not always possible to have $t=0$ and the best possible $t$ increases monotonically with $d$.
 The best known values of $t$ for $(t,d)$-sequences and $(t,m,d)$-nets are given in the online MinT web site \cite{schu:schm:2009}.
 The published $t$ value for a Sobol' sequence might be conservative in that the first $b^m$ points of the Sobol' sequence can possibly be a $(t',m,d)$-net for some $t'<t$.

 The proven properties of digital nets including those taken from Sobol' sequences derive from their balanced sampling of elementary intervals.
 The analysis path can be via discrepancy \cite{nied:1992} or Haar wavelets \cite{sobo:1969} or Walsh functions~\cite{dick:pill:2010}.